-Learning Support works closely with the Guidance Team, the Heads of Year and outside agencies, where appropriate, in order to provide the most suitable support for individual students.
+Learning Support works closely with the Guidance Team, the Heads of House and outside agencies, where appropriate, in order to provide the most suitable support for individual students.
 The special educational needs of a student at Perins are not considered a barrier to learning but a matter that needs to be recognised, considered and worked with.
 Students are entitled to enjoy the full curriculum, regardless of additional requirements, and we do our best to try and meet each pupil’s individual needs.

 Special Educational Needs and the Curriculum

 Perins is proud to be an inclusive school and Learning Support and teachers work closely to ensure that those students with special educational needs are fully integrated within lessons and general school life.
 The majority of students with an identified difficulty can be catered for within the classroom through the use of inclusive strategies.

 Those students with a more significant needs and those who are classed under government guidelines as those with ‘SEN support’, will have a variety of individual interventions and strategies put in place in order to support them in accessing the curriculum, for example, additional literacy lessons.

 At Key Stage 4 (KS4) a variety of courses are available in order to cater for a diverse selection of needs and abilities including vocational, work skills and work related experiences.